matomo-org/searchengine-and-social-list/README.md

 Search engines are defined in YAML format in the file `SearchEngines.yml`

-The definitions of a search engines contain several parameters that are required to detect the engine and the search keyword that are included in a given url.
+Definitions of search engines contain several parameters that are required to be able to detect which search engine and which search keywords are included in a given url.

 Those parameters are:
 - name of the engine
-- urls of the engine
+- URLs of the engine
-- request parameters or regexes, that can be used to get the search keyword
+- request parameters (or regexes), that can be used to get the search keyword
-- backlink pattern, that can be used to create a valid link back to the search engine (including the keyword)
+- backlink pattern, that can be used to create a valid link back to the search engine (with the keyword)
 - charsets that might be used to convert keyword to UTF-8

 For each search engine (name) it is possible to define multiple configurations.